 Postural syncope sometimes occurs following the administration of nitroglycerin.
 This should be anticipated and the patient kept supine when possible.
-It is important to monitor the blood pressure constantly.
+It is important to monitor the blood pressure continuously.

-(1) Adult: 1 inch of the NTG paste is applied.
-Measuring applicators are supplied.
+- (1) Adult: 1 inch of the NTG paste is applied.
+Measuring applicators are supplied. - Pediatric: Requires medical consultation from Pediatric Base Station.

-25A.
-ONDANSETRON (ZOFRAN)
+28. ONDANSETRON (ZOFRAN)